-Robot vacuums are without doubt the future of home cleaning and the Roomba S9+ is top of its game.
+It's official: robot vacuums are, without a doubt, the future of home cleaning and the Roomba S9+ is top of its game.
 So if you're wondering whether robot vacuums are worth it, yes they really are.
 I was so impressed by the predecessor, the i7+, that I jumped at the chance to welcome the S9+ into our (exceedingly dusty) family home.
-It costs nearly £400 more than the i7+, which is already eye-wateringly pricey.
-We tested the Roomba S9+ for six weeks to suss out the key differences and work out if it’s worth the extra spends.
+It costs nearly £400 more than the i7+, which is already an eye-watering pricey.
+We tested the Roomba S9+ for six weeks to suss out the key differences and work out if it’s worth the extra spend.

 Discover more of the best vacuum cleaners, according to our testing.